-We have restated our consolidated financial statements for prior annual and interim periods.
-This Restatement was required to correct for the following: (i) the timing of revenue recognition related to bill-and-hold arrangements, (ii) the timing of recognizing certain expenses associated with factory protection plan contracts.
-These issues were investigated by our audit committee and (iii) reclassification of term not payable (the "Revenue Recognition Investigation") and are addressed in the Restatement, as well as other immaterial misstatements.
+We have restated our Consolidated Financial Statements for prior annual and interim periods.
+This Restatement was required to correct for the following: (i) the timing of revenue recognition related to bill-and-hold arrangements, including the removal of certain finance leases derived from bill-and-hold arrangements; (ii) the timing of recognizing certain expenses associated with factory protection plan contracts; and (iii) reclassification of term note payable, as well as other immaterial misstatements.
 Such Restatement: